Dr Niovi Vavoula, (BA, University of Athens); LLM-PhD (QMUL)

 - Legal responses to trafficking in human beings and money laundering

 - EU Criminal law, mutual recognition and mutual trust, defence rights, EU citizenship and criminal law.

-- Immigration and Privacy in the Law of the European Union – The Case of Databases (under book contract with Brill Nijhoff, forthcoming 2019).
+- Immigration and Privacy in the Law of the European Union – The Case of Information Systems (under book contract with Brill Nijhoff, forthcoming 2021).

-- Privacy and Surveillance in a Digital Era: Challenges for Transatlantic Cooperation and European Criminal Law (with Valsamis Mitsilegas) (under book contract with Hart, forthcoming 2019).
+- Valsamis Mitsilegas and Niovi Vavoula (eds), Privacy and Surveillance in a Digital Era: Challenges for Transatlantic Cooperation and European Criminal Law (Hart, under production forthcoming 2021).

 Articles in peer-reviewed journals

-- ‘The Evolving EU Anti-Money Laundering Regime: Challenges for Fundamental Rights and the Rule of Law’ (with Valsamis Mitsilegas) (2016) 23(2) Maastricht Journal of European & Comparative Law, pp. 261-293.
+- (with Valsamis Mitsilegas) ‘The Evolving EU Anti-Money Laundering Regime: Challenges for Fundamental Rights and the Rule of Law’ (2016) 23(2) Maastricht Journal of European & Comparative Law 261-293.

-- ‘The Role of Technology in the Fight against Human Trafficking: Reflections on Privacy and Data Protection Concerns’ (with Felicity Gerry QC and Julia Muraszkiewicz) (2016) 32(2) Computer Law & Security Review, pp. 205–217.
+- (with Felicity Gerry QC and Julia Muraszkiewicz) ‘The Role of Technology in the Fight against Human Trafficking: Reflections on Privacy and Data Protection Concerns’ (2016) 32(2) Computer Law & Security Review 205–217.